Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/CloudAndPortal/OAuthRedirectExample/README.md

 </array>
 `

+The App will then be notified of the URL as a `QFileOpenEvent`.

 ## QtSingleApplication dependancy
 On Windows and Linux, the sample depends upon the `QtSingleApplication` type from qt-solutions.
-You can download the project from [GitHub](https://github.com/qtproject/qt-solutions).
-The sample is designed to include the source files ditrectly: update the `QT_SINGLEAPP_DIR` variable in `OAuthRedirectExample.pro` to point to the location you unpack it to.
+You can download the project from [GitHub](http://links.esri.com/qtSingleApplication).
+The sample is designed to include the source files directly: update the `QT_SINGLEAPP_DIR` variable in `OAuthRedirectExample.pro` to point to the location you unpack it to.

 ## Features